Shawn Horcoff: Edmonton Oilers

 After leaving university, Horcoff failed to make the 2000–01 Edmonton Oilers out of training camp, and was assigned to their American Hockey League (AHL) affiliate, the Hamilton Bulldogs.
-Horcoff excelled in Hamilton, leading the team in scoring as well as sitting sixth overall in AHL scoring.
-He was also tied for the lead in AHL rookie scoring (with Toby Petersen), and was named AHL Rookie of the Month for November 2000.
+Horcoff excelled in Hamilton, leading the team in scoring and sitting sixth overall in AHL scoring.
+He was also tied for the lead in AHL rookie scoring (with Toby Petersen) and was named AHL Rookie of the Month for November 2000.
 On December 4, 2000, the Oilers recalled Horcoff, and on December 13, Horcoff scored his first NHL goal against the Dallas Stars.
 This call-up prevented Horcoff from appearing in the 2000–01 AHL All-Star Game, where he had been named as a starter for the Canadian All-Star Team.
 Horcoff played the remainder of the season in the NHL, and played his first five playoff games in April against the Stars.

 Horcoff played his 100th NHL game in 2001–02, and spent the majority of the season with the Oilers, only appearing in two games with Hamilton as part of a conditioning stint.
 The next season, Horcoff played the entire year with Edmonton, appearing in the 2003 NHL YoungStars Game.
 In the 2003 Stanley Cup playoffs, Horcoff led the Oilers in goals.
-In 2003–04, Horcoff set career highs in goals, assists and points, and was named the Oilers' Outstanding Defensive Forward.
+In 2003–04, Horcoff set career highs in goals, assists, and points, and was named the Oilers' Outstanding Defensive Forward.

 During the NHL lockout, Horcoff sought out a team where he would be able to play more of an offensive role., and signed a contract with for Mora IK of the Swedish Elitserien.
 This season marked a turning point in his career, where he played the role of an offensive leader (finishing fourth in the league in scoring) with a professional team.
 He has also represented Canada at the Ice Hockey World Championships.
-After the lockout, Horcoff returned to the NHL in 2005–06 and experienced an offensive breakthrough, posting career highs in goals, assists and points, and for the first time in his career took on the role of number one centre.
+After the lockout, Horcoff returned to the NHL in 2005–06 and experienced an offensive breakthrough, posting career highs in goals, assists, and points, and for the first time in his career took on the role of number one centre.
 He also tied Wayne Gretzky's team record for most points in a period when he assisted on four third period goals against the Detroit Red Wings on November 18, 2005.